Take a good look at the result of the parent loan for college.

 But because one of the parents was unemployed when the loans were taken out, the lender required the guarantee of one parent’s sibling.

 Now the entire older generation is snagged owing a quarter of million dollars at the end of their working lives for an education provided to others.

 Debt that isn’t routinely dischargeable in bankruptcy.

-Debt that entitles the feds to take part of the retiree’s Social Security to repay.
+Debt that entitles the feds to take part of the retiree’s Social Security every month to repay.